Land Development Services Division

 To learn more about the Land Development Services Division, please visit our main website by clicking here Home.

-Floodplain Permit Application
+LDSF-01 Floodplain Application

 Floodplain Development Permit applications are required by the Land Development Services Division of the Public Works Agency for habitable and non-habitable structure construction in a FEMA designated 1% annual chance floodplain.

-Grading Permit Application Package
+Development Grading Permit Application Packet

 The Grading Permit Application Package contains an application form, fee schedule, instructions, and a checklist for use in applying for a grading permit.